What is cancer?

 How significant is cancer in Hong Kong?

 Cancer is a top killer in Hong Kong.
-According to the Hong Kong Cancer Registry, there were approximately 38,462cancer incidence and approximately 15,108cancer mortality recorded in 2021 alone.
-The median age of incidence for male is 69, whereas 63 for female.
+According to the Hong Kong Cancer Registry, there were approximately 35,373 cancer incidence and approximately 14,717cancer mortality recorded in 2022 alone.
+The median age of incidence for male is 69, whereas 64 for female.
 It is projected from statistics of the Government, that cancer incidence will reach 42,000 per annum before 2030.

 Which cancer types are the most common in Hong Kong?